iTwin/scenes-client/README.md

 # Install all dependencies (run once at root)
 pnpm install

+# run only unit tests in client
+pnpm test:client:unit

+#run only integration tests in client
+pnpm test:client:integration

-# Run lint in client
+# Run all tests in client
 pnpm test:client

 # Run lint in client